Edinburgh-Genome-Foundry/Caravagene/README.rst

    :align: center
    :width: 600px

- Note that it is also possible to add support for other categories/symbols, as follows:
+ Note that it is also possible to extend Caravagene to support other categories/symbols, as follows:

  .. code:: python